 Web Designer

 For those with a more artistic bent, becoming a web designer may be an excellent career choice.
 A large portion of tech is focused on the coding aspect of web development, but who makes the final product presentable and aesthetically pleasing?
 Working as a web designer requires creativity and taste.
-As an employee, on will spend their hours perfecting designs of websites to make it more appealing and intuitive to users.
+As an employee, one will spend hours perfecting the designs of websites to make them more appealing and intuitive to users.

 Conclusion